ozgurozdemir/WCE-for-Unbalanced-COVID-Datasets/README.md

 * [```test.py```](test.py): Provides codes for testing trained and saved networks.

 # Usage
 In order to read the dataset fast and easily, NumPy compressed files (.npz) are used in implementation.

+### Preparing datasets
 For preparing the required files following commands can be executed:

 * for Covid Xray 5K test set: